Pediatric Orthopedic Surgeons treating a Torn Meniscus

 • Take breaks and rest when necessary: Resting and taking breaks during physical activity can help reduce the risk of overuse injuries, including meniscus tears.

 In summary, taking preventive measures such as strengthening muscles, maintaining a healthy weight, wearing proper footwear, warming up, using proper technique, avoiding high-impact activities, and taking breaks can help reduce the risk of meniscus tears.
+Additionally, being aware of your personal risk factors—like age, arthritis, or participation in certain sports, can help you make informed choices to protect your knee health.

 Summary